WenliangZhoushan/HRScene/README.md

 ## 🔮 Evaluations on HRScene

 Submit your results to [EvalAI](https://eval.ai/web/challenges/challenge-page/2501/submission) and get your score on the leaderboard.

+If you would like to show your results on the [offical leaderboard](https://yszh8.github.io/hrscene/#leaderboard), please send an email to wmz5132@psu.edu and cc yfz5488@psu.edu, with your team name, model total parameters (optional) and leaderboard submission name in EvalAI.

 If you were using our pipeline to run `realworld_combined` for `test` split, it will generate a `submission.json` file for you, file save path will be printed on the terminal.